RTS-SYSU/pDAG-simulator/README.md

 ## 📦 Project Overview

-This project is a Java-based **DAG execution timing simulation framework**.
-It consists of:

-- A DAG task framework (nodes, dependencies, etc.)
+This is a Java-based project designed to support the reproduction of multiple research papers focused on DAG (Directed Acyclic Graph) analysis.
+As a result, you may encounter some classes or components that contain attributes unrelated to the specific experiments presented in this paper.
+For example, the `DirectedAcyclicGraph` class includes a `CacheHierarchy` field, which pertains to cache-related experiments from other works.
+These can be safely ignored for the purpose of reproducing this paper's experiments.

+The project is organized into the following major components:

+1. **Experiment Parameter Modules**
+    Located in the package `uk.ac.york.mocha.simulator.parameters`, this includes:
+   - `StructuralParameters`: defines structural settings used in p-DAG construction
+   - `SystemParameters`: includes critical system-level configurations such as hardware, number of cores, etc.
+   - `SchedulingParameters`: covers parameters for scheduling policies
+2. **p-DAG Generation Components**
+    Found in `uk.ac.york.mocha.simulator.generator`, this module handles p-DAG creation:
+   - `SystemGenerator`: generates the full DAG structure
+   - `PathGenerator`: builds the conditional subgraphs within the DAG
+   - etc.
+3. **Entity Classes**
+    Located in `uk.ac.york.mocha.simulator.entity`, this includes:
+   - `Node`: represents a task or unit in the DAG
+   - `DirectedAcyclicGraph`: the main DAG data structure
-- A simulator framework
+   - etc.
-- A hardware framework (caches, history tables, etc.)
+4. **Experiment Suite**

-All p-DAG experiments are under the package:
+    All experiments related to the paper are located in `uk.ac.york.mocha.simulator.experiments_pDAG`.
+This includes:
- `uk.ac.york.mocha.simulator.experiments_pDAG`
+   - `AllExprs`: contains all experiments, including those not included in the final publication
+   - Other classes break out each individual experiment for clarity and ease of review

+### How to Explore the Code

+To understand how the experiments are performed, we recommend starting from the `DeviationAnalysis.Main` entry point.
+Using step-by-step debugging, you can observe how the DAGs are generated, analyzed, and which components are involved in the process.

+Most helper functions can be treated as **black boxes**—you only need to focus on their input and output behavior to follow the overall logic.
+There's no need to dive into the internal implementation unless you're interested in the details.

 ### Key Experiment Classes

 1. **`AllExprs`** – Contains all experiments, including those not shown in the paper.
 For clarity, the experiments published in the paper are separated into the following three classes.
 2. **`DeviationAnalysis`** – Implements **Experiment 1**.
 Runs 500 trials under different `psr`, `parallelism`, and `number of conditional structures`.
 Tracks deviation and analysis time.
 3. **`ComputationCostAnalysis`** – Implements **Experiment 2**.
 Measures analysis time difference between the proposed method and enumeration-based method under different conditional structure counts.
 4. **`DesignSolutionAnalysis`** – Implements **Experiment 3**.
-Measures the **minimum required number of cores** for different acceptance thresholds across three approaches.
+Measures the minimum required number of cores for different acceptance thresholds across three approaches.